rockocoop/awsnodeportmgmt/README.md

 Create service account "nodeports" and it give it the following permissions: oc adm policy add-cluster-role-to-user view -z nodeports -n <namespace>

+Create security group nodeports
+Create NLB nodeports and assign the SG to the NLB Assign the SG to the worker nodes you chose earlier/above

 apply nodeports.yaml